Follow this quick tutorial to learn how to set up your first alert.

 What are alerts for?

-You can create alerts in netRivals to receive straight into your email box lists of products that fall into a certain margin that you’ve set up between your price and your competitors’ price.
-Alerts can be accessed from the prices menu and the alerts submenu.
+You can create alerts in Netrivals to receive straight into your email box lists of products that fall into a certain margin that you’ve set up between your retailers prices and your competitor’s prices.
+Besides, you can also set alerts to know when a product falls between a certain rating value.
+Alerts can be accessed from the Price Index menu and the Ratings and Reviews menu, depending on the needed type of alert.

 Help: When we create an alert, what we’ll see is the alert’s name, the days of the week in which we are going to receive the alert, the date when the alert was created, the data that the alert is going to include and whether the alert is inactive or active.